silshack/spring2014/_posts/ 2014-01-22-LeiWang_PythonBasics.md

 Output:

 If you enter y and the temperature in Celsius:

 ```
 15 degrees Celsius is 59 degrees Farenheit.

 ```

 If you enter y and the temperature in Farenheit:

 ```
 59 degrees Farenheit is 15 degrees Celsius.

 ```

-If you enter other characters
+If you enter other characters:

 ```
 Wrong Input